 Whether you live in Dunkirk or are just visiting, you can travel across the city for free all week long with no need for a ticket or pass.

-Mayor Patrice Vergriete first promised free public transport when he was elected to the position in 2014, but “we didn’t want to introduce the measure straight away, because the bus network would not have been able to absorb the effects,” Didier Hubert of the Dunkirk transport authority told The Local.
+Mayor Patrice Vergriete first promised free public transport when he was elected in 2014, but “we didn’t want to introduce the measure straight away, because the bus network would not have been able to absorb the effects,” Didier Hubert of the Dunkirk transport authority told The Local.

 Instead, the council focused first on improving the service, with extended routes, services every 10 minutes, and buses which trigger traffic lights to turn green.

-According to a report published in September 2019, public transport use had increased by 88 percent since 2017.
+According to a report published in September 2019, public transport use increased by 88 percent between 2017 and 2019.

 Jean-François Montagne, vice-president of the Dunkirk Urban Community in charge of ecological transition said: “If you tell your fellow citizens, ‘Take the bus, it’s good for the planet,’ it won’t work.
 However, if you say, ‘Take the bus, it’s free, and also it’s good for the planet,’ it works.”